Revenue Streams: Definition, Types, and Examples

 6. Freemium Model

-This model is widely used by software applications or games, allowing users to try the service before committing to the premium version with full features.
+The freemium model provides a basic service or offering free of charge, but charges for additional premium features.
+This business model is used by most software applications or games, where users can test the service before subscribing to the best version with all features.

 7. Usage-Based Pricing Model (Metered Service)